Table of Contents

 If they confront you directly, that will be a more healthy outcome.
 At that point, it’s up to you to recognise that you are inviting problems in your relationship and find a way to change that behaviour that is born out of you feeling jealous.

-If your partner doesn’t want to confront you or want to avoid an argument, while continuing doing what they want, that will result in them lying to you.
+If your partner doesn’t want to confront you in order to avoid an argument, they may resort to lying, so that you don’t stop them from doing what they want.
 The moment one of you starts lying, your trust is compromised.
 And without trust, you cannot have a healthy long-distance relationship.

 - Recognise your reason for jealousy.